-Already there are propagation differences seen as the two figures show -68dBm and -74dBm respectively.
+Already there are propagation differences seen as two figures show -68dBm and -74dBm respectively.
 The difference of 6dBm is approximately four times larger or smaller.
-In this case, the traditional Wi-Fi power level is about one-fourth the power level available compared to a Rajant BreadCrumb.
-This difference in power will affect the speed at which devices can communicate at further ranges and how long clients will remain connected before roaming or disconnect and drop off.
+In this case, the traditional Wi-Fi power level is approximately one-fourth the power level available compared to a Rajant BreadCrumb.
+This difference in power will affect the speed at which devices can communicate at further ranges, as well as how long clients will remain connected before roaming or simply disconnect and drop off.